 - Tool little – Can I stretch tool little?
 Of course you can.
 For example, common sense would dictate that if you stretch for your injury for 2 seconds once a day that you would be wasting your time.
 I have found that when I direct patients to stretch on the hour and hold each stretch for 30 seconds the result has been a thousand times better than if I direct them to stretch 2-3 times daily and give no instruction for exactly how long to hold each stretch.
 The protocol of stretching on the hour is loosely based on stretching research studies, my experience and common sense.
 I know that almost no one is going to stretch every hour but I also know that if I instruct someone to they will stretch far more than the 1-2x they would have otherwise.
 I also know that if I tell someone to hold the stretch for 30 seconds that they will probably hold it for about 20 seconds…..a far better cry than the patients and runners I observe stretching for about 2.5 seconds before a run!!

 - The wrong kind – What is the wrong kind of stretching you ask?
 Improper form comes to mind.
 If you are performing a stretch with improper form you may be causing more injury and at best you are not being efficient and allowing the stretching to have its maximum therapeutic effect.
 I have rarely met a patient who is doing a stretch with correct form.
-For that matter I have rarely met a doctor or physical therapist who understands muscle mechanics and how to properly isolate a muscle during a stretch.
 I can usually “clean up” a patients stretching technique quickly and patients will instantly say, “Wow…now I feel it”.

 Please realize that not all injuries and conditions will respond to stretching and some may even be worse for it.
 A good example of this would be an Medial Collateral Ligament Tear in the knee.
 The Medial Collateral Ligament or MCL purpose is to prevent excessive internal rotation at your knee joint.
 Tearing of the MCL results in Quadriceps muscle splinting in your body’s effort to protect the joint and long term instability to your knee joint as the MCL’s primary job as a ligament is to provide stability and prevent excessive range of motion.
 Another common injury that stretching would not be inappropriate for would be a heel spur.
 Heel spur syndrome can mimic plantar fasciitis and while plantar fasciitis will respond well to proper stretching a heel spur will often be aggravated by the exact same stretches!